livepeer/go-ethereum-p2p-test/swarm/streamingviz/README.md

 3. Account for peers dropping off the network.
 Maybe rebuild the links at certain intervals based on latest peer data?
 Maybe use a timeout if we haven't seen a peer in awhile.
 4. Auto refresh the visualization
 5. Add a dropdown of known streams to the visualization so we can inspect them all without copying and pasting the streamID.
-6. Clean up/remove the gross channel pattern from the cmd/swarm/main.go file.
-Use better abstraction.
-Right now we have the streamingVizClient and the relayChannel pattern side by side because the protocol object can't access the node id.
-This is an ugly hack.